 Before you start landscaping, or add a pool or fire pit, consider the location of above ground power lines, and underground electrical and natural gas lines.

 If you plan to dig more than 15 cm, click before you dig.
 We will check and mark your property for electric and natural gas lines.
 The service is free.

 If you hit an electric power line or natural gas pipeline, you can cause severe injuries or death, and damage or destroy your property.

 Trees and power lines

 Before you plant a tree, look up.
 If your tree looks like it will touch an overhead power line as it grows, find another location.
 Keep all plantings to a minimum of 2 metres back from a power line.
-Plant taller growing trees (for example, willow, ash, maple, evergreen) at least 6 metres back from a power line.
+Plant taller growing trees like willow, ash, maple, evergreen at least 6 metres back from a power line.

 When trees touch power lines, they can cause power interruptions, blackouts, and fires.
-If trees begin to pose a risk, they may have to be radically cut back or even removed.
+If trees begin to pose a risk, they may be radically cut back or removed.

 Managing plants and trees around our equipment